-- AirBnB: There are some fantastic options to be found in Prague on VRBO!
+- VRBO: There are some fantastic options to be found in Prague on VRBO!
 We recommend booking directly through VRBO because it has fewer fees and more flexible cancellation policies than Airbnb – also, we’re not fans of Airbnb’s unethical track record and lax security.
 We love the Honest Loft Apartment, a bright apartment by the river that’s crisp and modern but still super cozy.
 Plus, you get to wake up to the winter sun coming through huge skylight windows.
 Pretty fancy!
-We also love this stunning spacious apartment located steps away from the Old Town Square in the heart of Prague.
-Browse AirBnBs in Prague.
+We also love this stunning spacious apartment located steps away from Old Town Square in the heart of Prague.
+Browse VRBOs in Prague.